avikejriwal/udacity_mle/report.md

 user_agg = df_transcript.groupby(['person', 'offer_id'])[['is_received', 'is_viewed', 'is_completed', 'is_transaction']].sum()
 user_agg['propensity'] = user_agg['is_completed'] / user_agg['is_viewed']
 ```

+One edge case to consider is when a user completes an offer without viewing it.
+This should not be considered as influenced behavior, as the user had no knowledge of the offer during their transactions.
+While beyond the scope of this project, one consideration may be to adjust the promotions such that users have to view them or somehow opt-in in order to be eligible.

 ### Offer data

 The main processing to be done on this data is to parse out the channel data from a series of lists.
 Because there are only 4 distinct channels, we can simply create a binary flag for each one: